 7. Meditation can help people suffering from post-traumatic stress disorder (PTSD)

 PTSD is a serious condition that involves an emotional and visceral response from past traumatic events.
 The condition affects millions of people worldwide and can have catastrophic outcomes both on the person as well as the people surrounding the individual.
 Several studies and research have shown great promise in treating PTSD through the help of meditation.

 Transcendental meditation has shown excellent results with PTSD Patients.
-Essentially, the meditation helps people suffering from PTSD to develop an ability to change their focus from the depressive and negative thoughts, and to instead focus on living in the moment.
-Through meditation, people who have PTSD learn to change their way of thinking, reduces anxiety and depression, and ultimately develop a peaceful way of viewing the world.
+Essentially, meditation helps people suffering from PTSD to develop an ability to change their focus from the depressive and negative thoughts, and to instead focus on living in the moment.
+Through meditation, people who have PTSD learn to change their way of thinking, reduce anxiety and depression, and ultimately develop a peaceful way of viewing the world.